My family is trying to “pray my gay away”… what should I do?

 “Let no debt remain outstanding, except the continuing debt to love one another, for whoever loves others has fulfilled the law.
 The commandments, “You shall not commit adultery,” “You shall not murder,” “You shall not steal,” “You shall not covet,” and whatever other command there may be, are summed up in this one command: “Love your neighbor as yourself.”
 Love does no harm to a neighbor.
 Therefore love is the fulfillment of the law.”

-Love does no harm to a neighbour.
+Love does no harm to a neighbor.
 Present this to them in the kindness way possible, and help them understand that being gay is okay.

 Or better yet – rebel even harder and tattoo it on your arm.